vishwambharaRH/ocr-app-cpp/README.md

 - Regular updates will be provided in the repository.

 > [!NOTE]
-> I do not know C++, hence any changes in the code that I can make
+> I do not know proper C++ (yet), hence any changes in the code that I can make
-> would be very limited.
+> would be very limited and rudimentary.
 Contributions from C++ developers are welcome!